harsh-bhadauria/mess-review/README.md

 ---
 # Expectations
- Some specific questions that I will try to analyse include (but are not limited to):
+ Some specific questions that I will try to analyze include (but are not limited to):

 - What is the overall quality of the mess food?
 - Which one out of Mess 1 and Mess 2 has a higher overall rating?